 Height / Width

-To make the produce bag in any size first decide on how wide and tall you want the bag to be.
+To make your own produce bag, first decide on how wide and tall you want the bag to be.
 Keep in mind that the top contrasting trim is 2 cm (3/4″) tall.
 Another thing to remember is that you need to leave about a 5 cm (2″) cord tail on each side.

 The contrasting trim is always 6 cm (2 3/8″) tall, and you only need to add 2 cm (3/4″) seam allowance to the width of your bag, so in my example, it is 27 cm (10 5/8″) wide.